Curriculum

 RE

 Within Religious Education (RE) lessons at St Mary's, we aim to explore and understand the principles of major world religions, as well as the views of those who follow a humanist way of thinking.
-We do this through the lens of our deeply rooted Christian values of love, respect, thankfulness, kindness, honesty and perserverence.
+We do this through the lens of our deeply rooted Christian values of love, respect, thankfulness, kindness, honesty and perseverence.

 RE explores big questions about life, to find out what people believe and what difference this makes to how they live.
 We encourage pupils to reflect on their own beliefs, ideas and ways of living.
 We explore challenging questions about the meaning and purpose of life, beliefs about God, issues of right and wrong and what it means to be human.
 Our curriculum for RE is structured through the Leicestershire Agreed Syllabus alongside the Understanding Christianity scheme of work.
 We continue to build strong connections with St Mary's Church, as well as visiting other local religious communities so that our children can see how beliefs are lived out in everyday life.